-The Academy conceived this project in November 2015 during a two-day conference at its headquarters in Cambridge, Massachusetts.
-The conference brought together federal and state judges, lawyers, legal scholars, legal-aid providers, officials from each level of government, and business leaders concerned about the state of legal services for poor and low-income Americans.
-They gathered to explore the scope and consequences of inadequate access to civil justice for Americans who most need it.
+The Academy conceived the Making Justice Accessible initiative in November 2015 during a two-day conference at its headquarters in Cambridge, Massachusetts.
+The conference brought together federal and state judges, lawyers, legal scholars, legal aid providers, officials from each level of government, and business leaders concerned about the state of legal services for poor and lowincome Americans.
+They gathered to explore the scope and consequences of inadequate access to civil justice.

 Three related efforts grew out of the conference:

-Very special thanks to David M. Rubenstein, cofounder and coexecutive chairman of the Carlyle Group, who funded this project as an expression of his abiding faith in the future of American institutions.
+Very special thanks go to David M. Rubenstein, cofounder and coexecutive chairman of The Carlyle Group, who funded this project as an expression of his abiding faith in the future of American institutions.

-As this report makes clear, “Equal justice is a right, not a privilege.”
-For too long, the civil justice gap—the difference between the number of Americans who need civil legal assistance and the very few who receive help of any kind—has been allowed to widen.
-We hope that this report helps to close the gap, so that every American, irrespective of income, will have access to legal advice and assistance when they need it most.
+As our Civil Justice for All report makes clear, “Equal justice is a right, not a privilege.”
+For too long, the civil justice gap has been allowed to widen.
+We hope that this report helps courts, legal services providers, and scholars gather the data necessary for an accurate assessment of the gap and potential remedies, so that every American, irrespective of income, will have access to legal advice and assistance when they need it most.